Over 15 years of experience, research and evidence

 Susan Spence is a Professor Emeritus in the School of Applied Psychology and Australian Institute of Suicide Research and Prevention at Griffith University, Queensland, Australia.
 She previously held the position of Deputy Vice Chancellor (Academic) at Griffith University, after a term as Pro Vice Chancellor (Quality and Student Outcomes).
 Her research interests lie in the causes, assessment, prevention and treatment of anxiety and depression in young people.
 She is on the editorial boards of several international journals and has also been a member of numerous State and Commonwealth advisory committees and granting bodies in Australia.

-Dr Sonja March is a Senior Lecturer in the School of Psychology and Counselling at the University of Southern Queensland.
-She specialises in the treatment of anxiety in children and adolescents, posttraumatic stress disorder in young people following accidental injury, and internet-based psychological interventions for parents of preschoolers with anxiety.
+Dr Sonja March is a Professor of Psychology and Associate Head of School – Research at the University of Southern Queensland.
+She specialises in the treatment of anxiety in children and adolescents, post-traumatic stress disorder in young people following accidental injury, and internet-based psychological interventions for parents of preschoolers with anxiety.
 She is heavily committed to her research on internet-based CBT for treating anxiety in young people.

 Dr Caroline Donovan is a clinical psychologist and a Senior Lecturer in the School of Applied Psychology at Griffith University.
 She specializes in child anxiety disorders with additional interests in adolescent depression and eating issues.
 Caroline has a particular interest in the development, empirical testing, and dissemination of, internet-based therapy and in particular, the BRAVE-ONLINE programs for youth anxiety.
 Behind her interest in the youth area, is a strong belief in the value of prevention and early intervention.
 Through preventing and treating psychological disorders in youth, problematic trajectories towards adult mental health issues can be averted.